-By: Katie Howe, high school alumna High School Study Abroad, Marine Biology
+By: Katie Howe, high school alumna High School Adventures, Marine Biology

 As I slowly descended into the surprisingly chilly shark-infested Fijian water for the first time, I realized that everyone who said I was crazy was right.
 Parents, teachers, friends, and family all told me I was absolutely insane to fly halfway around the world and jump into the water with creatures known only to cause destruction and fear.